Economic & Market Update

 LEFT: This has been a slow but resilient expansion

-Growth should accelerate and stabilize through the end of 2018, reflecting a pick-up in exports, inventories, government spending and fiscal stimulus through tax reform.
-Stronger investment spending and an improving global economy should also be tailwinds, with some give-back from a weaker-than-expected first quarter likely.
+Growth has accelerated through the first half of 2018 and looks set to remain above trend for the next several quarters, reflecting a pick-up in exports, inventories, government spending and fiscal stimulus through tax reform.
+Stronger investment spending and an improving global economy should also be tailwinds.
 Regardless, weak productivity and labor force dynamics should prevent sustained growth at 3.0%, with growth likely slowing to 2% or less in 2019 and beyond.

 While the economy maintains a slow-but-steady pace of growth, the labor market has continued to tighten.
 This reflects two key trends: low productivity growth, which implies most GDP growth has to come from employing more workers, and low labor force growth, which means that much of the job growth has come from re-employing the unemployed rather than new workers entering the labor market.